An Indian remittance company branches out in Australia

 The principal challenge for an engagement of this type is to efficiently manage the many disbursements, including legal fees, stamp duty, mortgage application fees, insurance and rates, council taxes and utilities.
 FC was grateful that he was not required to visit Perth during the whole process due to business commitments in China, but was able to remit via Internet the necessary funds to cover costs when required.

-The hotel property is now ready for occupation, and FC expects the hotel to welcome its first guests in October 2007.
+The hotel property is now ready for occupation.
 To coincide with the opening, Healy Consultants has been engaged to design and develop a website for the property, which will be delivered to the Client on budget and schedule.

 ICT consultant sets up Australian LLC